-Following topics will be covered during the course: Comparative law in a global context; The problems of legal language according to transnational relations; The soft law instruments and their role in the framework of transnational problems; The European harmonization of contract law and its impact on food law and consumer law; The transplant of EU consumer law and food law in other legal systems; The protection of weak and vulnerable subjects in global markets; Distance selling using electronic means and consumer data protection; The problems related to the use of big data in the experience of European and comparative law; The digital markets and the transnationality of people's rights.
+Following topics will be covered during the course: I) Comparative law in a global context; II) The problems of legal language according to transnational relations; III) The soft law instruments and their role in the framework of transnational problems; IV) The European harmonization of consumer law and its impact on food law; V) The 'transplant' of EU consumer law and food law in other legal traditions, focusing on latin american legal systems ; VI) The protection of weak and vulnerable subjects in global arena; VII) Distance selling using electronic means and consumer data protection; VIII) The problems related to the use of big data in the experience of European and comparative law.

 Prerequisites for admission

 An adequate knowledge of Private law is required.
 Moreover, a preliminary reading (R. Sacco, Che cos'è il diritto comparato, Milan, Giuffrè, 1992) is recommended for students who have not taken during their Universitary courses an exam in the area of Comparative Private Law (IUS / 02).